gogobd/alphamesh-addon/README.md

 ## Addon installation

-To install the Addon just go to Preferences, Install Addon...
+Download a release from [Releases](https://github.com/gogobd/alphamesh-addon/releases), then open it with Blender in Preferences, Install Addon...

 ## Usage: